Medically reviewed by Drugs.com. Last updated on Jan 20, 2021.

 Generic name: .ALPHA.1-PROTEINASE INHIBITOR HUMAN 1g in 50mL

 Dosage form: injection, solution

-- Administer product brought to room temperature within three hours of entering the vials.
+- Allow the product to reach room temperature prior to infusing and administer within three hours of entering the vials.

 - Inspect the vial of GLASSIA.
 The solution should be clear and colorless to yellow-green and may contain a few protein particles.
 Do not use if the product is cloudy.

-- When infusing from a sterile intravenous container, attach an appropriate intravenous administration set to the intravenous container.
-Use a vent filter (not supplied) to withdraw the material from the vial and then use the supplied 5 micron filter needle to transfer the product into the infusion container.
-In addition, during infusion, it is recommended to use a 5 micron in-line filter (not supplied).
+- For pooling the product, use a vented spike (not supplied) to withdraw the solution from the vial and then use the supplied 5 micron filter needle to transfer the solution into the intravenous infusion container.
+NOTE: Do not use the 5 micron filter needle to withdraw GLASSIA from the vial.